VasilyMorzhakov/rembrainbridge_ros/README.md

 export ROBOT_LOGIN="type login here" export ROBOT_PASSWORD="type password here"
 ```
-And change launch parameters described below in main.launch.
+And change launch parameters described below in params.yaml.

 Then you can run the streamer by roslaunch: